MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/social-platform.md

 ms.localizationpriority: medium
 ---

-# Xbox Live Social platform
+# Social platform

-The Social platform service is a gaming-oriented social network that includes a user's profile, gamerscore, achievements, clubs, and activity feed.
+The Social platform in Xbox Live is a gaming-oriented social network that includes a user's profile, gamerscore, achievements, clubs, and activity feed.

 ## In this section